metafizzy/zdog/README.md

 Zdog is directly inspired by [Dogz](https://en.wikipedia.org/wiki/Petz), a virtual pet game by P.F.
 Magic released in 1995.
 It used flat 2D circle sprites to render the Dogz’ models, but in a 3D scene.
 [See Dogz playthrough video here.](https://www.youtube.com/watch?v=6lKSn_cHw5k) Dogz were fully animated in real time, running, flopping, scratching (on Windows 3.1!).
 It was remarkable.

-Zdog uses the same principal.
+Zdog uses the same principle.
 It renders all shapes using the 2D drawing APIs in either `<canvas>` or `<svg>`.
 Spheres are actually dots.
-Toruses are actually circles .
+Toruses are actually circles.
 Capsules are actually thick lines.
 It’s a simple, but effective trick.

 Zdog is pronounced "Zee-dog" in American parlance or "Zed-dog" in British.